Term Life Insurance

 Life insurance can be broadly classified as either term insurance or cash-value life insurance.
 Term insurance provides protection for only a limited time, and has no cash value, whereas cash-value life insurance usually covers longer terms, up to a lifetime, and builds a cash value for the policy owner.

 Term insurance is the cheapest life insurance policy available.
 It covers a specific time period, and is usually purchased to cover the financial needs of children and surviving spouse until the children are grown.
 Term insurance can be bought for 1, 5, 10, or 20 years, and is renewable without needing to provide evidence of insurability, but the renewal price increases as the insured ages, as does the chance of death.
-However, term life insurance varies as to renewals and premium levels, including the following:
+However, term life insurance varies as to renewals and premium levels:

 Some insurers have an age limit for renewing term insurance to limit adverse selection.
 People in good health will frequently drop life insurance, but people in poor health will renew even at greatly increased prices.
 However, some insurers allow the renewal of term insurance at any age.